Copyright Infringement Detection in Text-to-Image Diffusion Models via Differential Privacy: Copyright Infringement

 where $D$ and $D'$ are any neighboring training datasets, and $\theta_D$, $\theta_{D'}$ denote the model parameters trained on $D$ and $D'$ respectively. \end{definition}

-This definition ensures that the output distribution is invariant with respect to the inclusion or exclusion of $x$, thereby approximately satisfying $(0, 0)$-conditional differential privacy and guaranteeing that $x$ does not influence model behavior.
+This definition ensures that the output distribution is invariant with respect to the inclusion or exclusion of $x$, thereby guaranteeing that $x$ does not influence model behavior.
 Taken together, these definitions provide a theoretical framework for copyright infringement detection.